Bodies of three more Israeli hostages recovered from Gaza, Israeli military says

 Hamas-led militants killed around 1,200 people, mainly civilians, and abducted around 250 others in the Oct.
 7 attack.
 Around half of those hostages have since been freed, most in swaps for Palestinian prisoners held by Israel during a weeklong cease-fire in November.

+Israel's offensive since the war began has killed more than 35,000 Palestinians, according to the Hamas-run Gaza's Health Ministry, and has caused a humanitarian crisis and a near-famine.

-Earlier in the week, the group which represents the families of the Israeli October 7 hostages released footage filmed by Hamas that day showing the capture of several female soldiers.
+Earlier in the week, the families forum released footage filmed by Hamas that day showing the capture of several female soldiers.
 The sister of one of the hostages told CBS News the footage was released to remind the world that hostages are still being held in Gaza.